 Visit a Loved One

 Many people are worried about saying the wrong thing to someone living with dementia, but just being there for someone can mean so much.
 Visiting your loved one, whether they live at home or in a care home, can be a brilliant way to start your conversation this Dementia Action Week.
-Why not take some Active Minds dementia activities to make your visit both engaging and extra special.
+Why not take some Relish dementia activities to make your visit both engaging and extra special.

 Volunteer at a Dementia Café